The importance of the project planning process

 When team members receive simple, individual briefs and tasks, it can be difficult for them to get a sense of the overall project objectives.
 As such, they may lack a consideration of how their work will affect the work of others on the project team and the eventual product or project deliverables they produce.
+Align your team using a team charter to establish a shared goal.
 Giving your team the space to collaborate and define their role in the project planning process will help them to see the bigger picture.
 Not only will this help them understand the purpose and therefore the need for quality in their work, it will help them buy into the project as a whole, making them project stakeholders in their own right.
 By encouraging them to take on that sense of responsibility for the project’s success, you’ll find yourself managing a much more driven and motivated team.

 Up-skilling team members

 Your team are always finding new ways to improve the quality and efficiency of the tasks they work on day to day.
 While some team members actively look for new opportunities to get involved with, others need to be encouraged in order for them to broaden their horizons in the workplace.
 Bringing your team into the project planning process can help provide new avenues for your team to experiment and learn new skills.
 In this way, you can simultaneously perform important planning tasks while also up-skilling your team and helping them grow as team members.
 Not only will they become essential in the project planning process with their new skills, they’ll eventually be able to lead and guide other team members in planning work.
 And of course, fostering an environment of shared experience and mutual responsibility is healthy for every organisational culture.